COP27 agenda on loss and damage: Will the economic powers keep the commitment?

 At this stage it looks a great point for discussion at the Conference as the climate diplomats from the developing world expressing hope of some forward movement and justice to the ‘Loss & Damage’ agenda.
 But the wealthy economies are apparently covering their backs through the recession and Eurasian war by pumping in more money into buying more and dangerous weapon systems.
 So, the concern is that will there be again a tepid response to a meaningful financial commitment.

 The 27th Conference of the Parties (COP27), the UN climate change conference, opened in the beautiful and touristic Egyptian city of Sharm El Sheikh by the side of the Red Sea, which is as such ironically under geo economic and strategic contestations among rival powers.
-Since Glasgow last year the world is not only facing the aftereffects of the pandemic but more severe challenges of the Russia-Ukraine war creating the 4F crisis which entails unprecedented challenges of Food, Fuel and Fertilizer adding Finance to it.
-Weaponization of these four Fs by the super powers in this war has opened new fronts to contend with which have a direct impact on Climate change and the global fight against it .
-Reverting to coal and other polluting fuels with a vengeance amidst the gas crisis would surely recede the Climate mitigation agenda by decades .
-A concerned UN SG Antonio Guterres warned “ The impacts of climate change are here and now and the loss & damage they cause can no longer be ignored…it is a moral imperative and a question of solidarity & climate justice ‘ .
-He added ‘ we are on a highway to hell with our foot on the accelerator’ .
-Alas the Green story continues to be written in Black.
+Since the 26th conference in Glasgow last year, the world has been facing not only the aftereffects of the pandemic but more severe challenges of the Russia-Ukraine war as well.
+This has created the '4F' crisis which entails unprecedented challenges of Food, Fuel and Fertiliser and now adding Finance to it.

 Recommended ArticlesView All